Error1000/Phantom/README.md

       address, which means it won't work correctly outside the first 4 gb, LUI will be fine tho.

-NOTE: Right now, an exception does not get triigered
+NOTE: Right now, an exception does not get triggered
-      on missaligned address, and they will just be silently truncated.
+      on misaligned address, and they will just be silently truncated.
       However i plan to just HLT the cpu in the future.

 NOTE: Should do a cleanup of the circuits, simplifying control lines